datasektionen/bawang-content/en/clubs/studienamnden/body.md

 Year 3 - Kei: [ake-3@datasektionen.se](mailto:ake-3@datasektionen.se)

-Master Representatives for Computer Science - Daniel, Elsa and Jesper (TCSCM): [master-tcs@datasektionen.se](mailto:master-tcs@datasektionen.se)
+Master Representatives for Computer Science - Daniel, Elsa, Jesper and Marten (TCSCM): [master-tcs@datasektionen.se](mailto:master-tcs@datasektionen.se)

-Master Reperesentative for Cyber Security (TCYSM) - Ellinor [master-cys@datasektionen.se](mailto:master-cys@datasektionen.se)
+Master Representatives for Cyber Security (TCYSM) - Ellinor and Sönke [master-cys@datasektionen.se](mailto:master-cys@datasektionen.se)

+Master Representatives for Machine Learning (TMAIM) - Vacant [master-ml@datasektionen.se](mailto:master-ml@datasektionen.se)

+Contact the Study Board President (SNO) if you are interested in taking on any vacant positions!
+We are always looking for new representatives!
 ### Studying environment

 Cold lecture halls?
 Unergonomic chairs?
 Is there too much noise?
 Contact our SSO if you have an opinion!